 It's crucial to understand that these phases don't always occur in any set order as you sleep.
 Stages 1, 2, and 3 occur in the first sequence before stage 2 starts over again.
 REM sleep first occurs after this second occurrence of stage 2 sleep.
 A complete sleep cycle lasts approximately 100 minutes.
 Depending on how much sleep one gets, four to five sleep cycles may occur every night.

 REM sleep plays an integral role in various physiological functions like brain development, dreaming, and emotional processing.

-Research indicates that the higher level of brain activity during REM sleep plays a role in neural stimulation essential for the development and strengthening of neural connections for mature structure developments of the brain.
+Research indicates that the higher level of brain activity during REM sleep plays a role in neural stimulation essential for the development and strengthening of neural connections for mature structural development of the brain.

-The majority of dreams take place in REM sleep, and the dreams one experience during this stage of sleep are more vivid and frequent.
-It's common for us to think that we didn't get any dreams if we don't remember any in the morning.
+The majority of dreams take place in REM sleep, and the dreams one experiences during this stage of sleep are more vivid and frequent.
+It's common for us to think that we didn't have any dreams if we don't remember any in the morning.
 However, dreams occur every night.
 On average, you dream for two hours per night, with the sleep cycle serving as a break.

-Another theory, the physiological-functioning theory, suggests that dreams help in preserving neural pathways.
+Another theory, the physiological-functioning theory, suggests that dreams help preserve neural pathways.
 According to this theory, brain activity during sleep keeps us functioning and ready to process information when we wake up the following day.